Plugins

 Basic pattern

-- Define a plugin with
+- Define a factory with

-definePlugin(...) - Register it in
+defineClientFactory(...) - Register it in

 configure({ plugins }) - Use the shared instance in tests